 But let's get back to Copenhagen.
 I can say that it is a city suitable for a city break, and 3 days are enough to discover the Danish capital.
 With a little organization, you will be able to discover the most important places.
 But you must "feel" the city and analyze it as you like.

 I took it step by step, with the camera ready to capture unusual moments such as: the World Congress of Santa Claus, held in July (probably this is normal, Santa is busy in December).

 A day in Copenhagen cannot be complete without the traditional visit to the statue of the Little Mermaid, the protagonist of one of Andersen's best known fairy tales.
 It is full of tourists and very difficult to capture it alone for a photo, but not impossible.

-Walking around the city, I also discovered some attractions such as: the impressive Fountain of the goddess Gefion and of her four sons, turned into oxen, and said to be fortunate; The Marble Church; Royal Palace Amalienborg - Denmark is, in fact, a monarchy; The Royal Library, also called the Black Diamond because of its appearance; the Stock Exchange building, with the dragons on the roof that intertwine their tails, symbol of the connection between Denmark, Sweden and Norway; Round tower, an old astronomical observatory that offers a panorama of the city; the building of the town hall; Tivoli Gardens, where there is a large amusement park, but also restaurants and cafes.
+Walking through the city, I also discovered some attractions such as: the impressive Fountain of the goddess Gefion and her four sons, transformed into oxen, and which is said to be lucky; Marble Church; The Royal Palace Amalienborg - Denmark is, after all, a monarchy; The Royal Library, also called the Black Diamond due to its appearance; the Stock Exchange building, with dragons on the roof braiding their tails, a symbol of the connection between Denmark, Sweden and Norway; The Round Tower, an old astronomical observatory that offers a panorama of the city; the town hall building; Tivoli Gardens, where there is a large amusement park, but also restaurants and cafes.

 Finally, it should not be omitted either The new port, full of color, where you can enjoy a quiet lunch on the water's edge and take classic photos with the yellow inscribed NYHAVN 17 building.